 At this point you will be asked, within your wallet, to sign an authentication to accept the terms and conditions of use of OpenSea.
 Go on and sign.

 At this point, you can create your NFT straight away…

 … or click on the profile picture to open a small pop-up menu.
 Within this menu, you can click on various options, such as the classic profile settings and those related to the interface.

 For the purposes of this guide, click on My Collections to enter the page dedicated to the management of your collections of works of art, necessary for cataloging your creations and ordering.
-Click on Create a collection to start setting up a new collection.
-Fill in the appropriate fields by entering your logo, cover, banner, name, a custom URL address, and a description to easily identify your collection.
+Click on Create a Collection to start setting up a new collection.
+Fill in the appropriate fields by entering your logo, cover, banner, name, custom URL address, and description to easily identify your collection.

 As for the non-mandatory fields, I suggest you evaluate the inclusion of a category, some links dedicated to your contacts, and above all the inclusion of royalties, or a small percentage of money that you can earn for every single resale by third parties of your NFT.
 Once you are satisfied, click on Create to save the collection to your profile.

 Click again on the Create button at the top right to open the page dedicated to the creation of your first NFT.
 OpenSea allows the uploading of files in different formats such as JPG, PNG, GIF, MP4, MP3, WAV, and also 3D model files exported to GLB and GLTF.
 The only limit is the size of a file, which cannot exceed 100 MB.